 You also drive another track record breaker that your team built?

 Yes, our Nissan R35 GT-R owns the production car track record at the Circuit of the Americas in Texas, Autoclub speedway and Utah Motorsport Complex.
 We are also racing the Time Attack during the Long Beach Grand Prix.

 Last Friday you made a big announcement.
 Can you tell us more?

 Indeed, we were very pleased to announce we will have an international series with our SIERRA Cars in 2022.
-The planning is not final yet, but we’re looking to organise races in Europe, Africa, Middle East and Australia.
-I’m really looking forward to it, not only because out of a business perspective, but we just like to travel, race abroad, discover new tracks and meet enthusiastic people who want to have fun in racing.
+The planning is not final yet, but we’re looking to organise races in Europe, Africa, the Middle East and Australia.
+I’m really looking forward to it, not only from a business perspective but because we like to travel, race abroad, discover new tracks and meet enthusiastic people who want to have fun in racing.